akugal/hiero-consensus-node/example-apps/swirlds-platform-base-example/README.md

 ## Overview

-This project consists of a simple inventory management application that provides a REST API to handle items, inventories, and operations.
+This project consists of a simple inventory management application that provides a REST API to handle valueItems, inventories, and operations.
 The application utilizes an Undertow HTTP server to listen to connections on the configured port and limited 3rd party dependencies.

 ![base-sample.drawio.png](./doc/base-example.drawio.png)